 You can use the aforementioned tip even if you haven’t received funding from a certain grant agency.
-One tactic we teach in Grant Writing Unicorn Collective is to bring your Funding Strategy to the grant funders you are considering.
+One tactic we teach in Global Grant Writers Collective is to bring your Funding Strategy to the grant funders you are considering.

 It can be strategic to share your Funding Strategy with prospective funders.
 You get to illustrate that you have a plan for funding your entire project.
 You can also show where you see their funder fitting into the “domino line up.”
 You should ask for the funder’s feedback if they agree with your strategy.